Icinga/ansible-collection-icinga/doc/plugins/inventory/icinga-inventory-plugin.md

 **filters**

 The `filters` variable allows for filtering the Icinga 2 hosts to be used within Ansible.
-In the background [Icinga 2 API filters](https://icinga.com/docs/icinga-2/latest/doc/12-icinga2-api/#filters) are used.
+In the background [Icinga 2 API filters](https://icinga.com/docs/icinga-2/latest/doc/12-icinga2-api/#filters) are used.<br>
 Options for the `filters` variable are explained in [their own section](#filter-options).

 ---